 You can help people who are struggling on our streets and in crowded shelters feel that same happiness and sense of security as they move into their new place and live healthy, hopeful futures in our community by providing some of the essential items we all need for our new place.

 By assembling and donating Housewarming Baskets, you'll be an important part of welcoming people into their new homes where they'll finally find the stability and serenity we all need.

 It’s as simple as assembling new (not used) items like cleaning supplies, dish soap, laundry detergent, toilet paper, a set of sheets or towels, in a basket to be given as a housewarming gift to someone about to move into a place of their own- many for the first time in their lives.

 And please include a welcome note, they mean a lot to the people who receive them.

-You can also make this a fun and meaningful group project by holding a collection at your work, school, place of worship or even with a group of friends and family, and create as many baskets as you'd like!
+You can also make this a fun and meaningful Zoom by getting together with your co-workers, colleagues, friends and/or family and each person makes their own basket.
+You can create as many baskets as you'd like!